The pitcher’s assessment at RPP has many components, including the following:

 - Pitch repertoire and ball movement parameters and opportunities discovered during your Rapsodo bullpen (optional)

-At the conclusion of the consult session, we generally discuss a roadmap to address any physical and mechanical issues that we’ve uncovered during the evaluation.
+At the conclusion of the consult session, we generally discuss a roadmap to address physical and mechanical issues that we’ve uncovered during the evaluation.